Search for a hidden strange baryon-meson bound state from $\phi$ production in a nuclear medium: Discussions and conclusions

 Based on the results of QDCSM, we calculate the $N_{s\bar{s}}$ photoproduction cross section on a gold target.
 As expected, the cross section decreases with increasing photon energy above the $\phi$ production threshold, because the probability of the bound state formation drops as the relative momentum of the $N\phi$ system increases.
 Thus we propose to search for the $N_{s\bar{s}}$ bound state in the sub- or near-threshold $\phi$ productions from heavy nuclei.

 The feasibility of the experimental search for the $N_{s\bar{s}}$ state is investigated via a simulation using the electron beam at Jefferson Lab and a forward tagger, the CLAS12, and the BONUS12 detectors.
 As concluded from the model calculation, the $N_{s\bar{s}}$ decay is dominated by the $\phi$ meson decay.
 The $N_{s\bar{s}}$ state can be reconstructed from the $pK^+K^-$ events.
 The background channels with the same final state particles are also estimated.
 We show that the signal events can be separated from the background by applying a set of cuts to select relatively low momentum events.
 The cuts will significantly reject the background events with a cost of losing only about 10\% of signal events.
-Assuming a total detector efficiency of 50\%, the signal rate estimated from the simulation is about 0.9/hour.
+Assuming a total detector efficiency of 50\%, the signal rate estimated from the simulation is about 0.75/h.
 Therefore it is feasible to search for the $N_{s\bar{s}}$ bound state.
-If the photon beam is available for CLAS12 in future, the photoproduction can serve as a complementary approach.
+If the photon beam is available for CLAS12 in the future, the photoproduction can serve as a complementary approach.
 Other facilities apart from those at Jefferson Lab may also have the possibility to search for the bound state.
+In addition to the background from the $pK^+K^-$ channels, reactions with $p\pi^+\pi^-$ in the final state can be a dominant background source because of the accuracy of particle identifications.
+A good $K/\pi$ separation is needed to suppress this background.
+Therefore, more realistic studies on various experimental issues are required to optimize the experimental conditions to search for the bound state.